-Students are housed in private homes or apartments with students from Petrozavodsk State University and have lunch in a student cafeteria.
-This gives them many opportunities for contact with their Russian counterparts.
+Students are housed in private homes or apartments with students from Petrozavodsk State University and have lunch in a student cafeteria, providing them many opportunities for contact with their Russian counterparts.
 The American directors of the tour are on hand to assist with learning and living adjustments.

 June 20-July 8 coursework in Petrozavodsk